Risk Arbitrage and Hedging to Acceptability under Transaction Costs: Introduction

-The dynamic \emph{selection risk measure} $\rhos_{t,s}(\Xi)$ for a family $\Xi\subset\Lnot(\R^d,\cF_T)$ is introduced as the $\Lnot$-closure of $(\Xi+\Acc_{t,s})\cap\Lnot(\R^d,\cF_t)$.
+The dynamic \emph{selection risk measure} $\rhos_{t,s}(\Xi)$ for a family $\Xi\subset\Lnot(\R^d,\cF_T)$ is introduced as the closure in probability of $(\Xi+\Acc_{t,s})\cap\Lnot(\R^d,\cF_t)$.
 If $\Xi=\Lnot(\bX,\cF_T)$ is the family of selections for a random closed set $\bX$, then $\rhos_{t,s}(\bX)=\rhos_{t,s}(\Xi)$ itself is an $\cF_t$-measurable random closed set.
-In comparison with \cite{fein:rud14fs}, this approach explicitly defines a set-valued risk measure instead of imposing on it some axiomatic properties.
+In comparison with \cite{fein:rud14fs}, this approach explicitly defines a set-valued dynamic risk measure instead of imposing on it some axiomatic properties.
 This yields a set-valued risk measure with a set-valued argument that can be naturally iterated in the dynamic framework.
 The conditional convexity of the acceptance sets yields that

-for any $\lambda\in\Lnot([0,1],\cF_t)$ and random closed sets $\bX$ and $\bY$, that is the risk measure is also conditionally convex.
-The static case of this construction was considered in \cite{cas:mol14}, where properties of selection risk measures in the coherent case are obtained, some of them easily extendable for a dynamic convex case.
+for any $\lambda\in\Lnot([0,1],\cF_t)$ and random closed sets $\bX$ and $\bY$, meaning that the risk measure is also conditionally convex.
+The static case of this construction was considered in \cite{cas:mol14}, where properties of selection risk measures in the coherent case are obtained, some of them easily extendable for the dynamic convex setting.
 Comparing to \cite{cas:mol14}, we work with solvency sets instead of portfolios available at price zero and also allow the argument of the risk measure to be a rather general family of random vectors.